 Inside: Inspire your child’s imagination and creativity with these open-ended toys that last for years!
 Open-ended toys result in open-ended play, encouraging problem-solving, self-regulation, creativity and more.
 This post may contain affiliate links which won’t change your price but will share some commission.

-Last year my son and daughter received a barrage of Christmas gifts.
+A few years ago, my son and daughter received a barrage of Christmas gifts.
 After being far from family and living in Okinawa, Japan for three years, our extended family was ready to spoil the kids with toys.

 And if I’m being honest, I was ready to spoil them too!
 We were away for a long time, and Christmas felt heartfelt and magical.
 Feelings of togetherness and excitement were palpable in the air.
 If you can imagine wrapping paper blanketing the carpet, this was our Christmas.